rafonsomartins/rafonsomartins/README.md

 ## 📂 Featured Projects
 Here are some of the projects I’ll share here:
-### 42 School Projects
+### 🏛️ 42 School Projects
 - **C Programming Fundamentals**: Includes core projects that cover algorithms, data structures, memory management, and system-level programming.
 - **Coming Soon**: Projects in C++ as I advance through the 42 curriculum.

-### CS50 Projects
+### 🎓 CS50 Projects
 - **CS50x**: Foundational projects from Harvard's CS50x that helped build my problem-solving and software development skills.
-- **CS50ai**: Foundational algorithms and AI projects from Harvard's CS50ai that are helping me improving my logical thinking.
+- **CS50ai**: Foundational algorithms and AI projects from Harvard's CS50ai that are helping me improve my logical thinking.

-### Some Other Projects
+### 🚀 Some Other Projects
-- Ranging from automation scripts to problem-solving and data manipulation.
+- Process automation scripts, problem-solving challenges, and data manipulation tools.

 ---